Musicals101.com

 b.
 June 21, 1936 (London)

 A sometime columnist, comedian and theatrical agent, Black began writing lyrics in his 30s.
 His pop hits included the Academy Award winning title song to Born Free.
 He contributed to the London musicals Maybe That's Your Problem (1970), Billy (1974) and Bar Mitzvah Boy (1978).
-Black first collaborated with Andrew Lloyd Webber on the one act song cycle Tell Me On a Sunday (1980), which became part of Song and Dance (1982) on Broadway.
-After Merlin (1983) failed in New York and Budgie (1988) fizzled in London, he teamed with Lloyd Webber and Charles Hart to create Aspects of Love (1989).
+Black collaborated with Andrew Lloyd Webber on the one act song cycle Tell Me On a Sunday (1980), which became part of Song and Dance (1982) on Broadway.
+After Merlin (1983) failed in New York and Budgie (1988) fizzled in London, Black worked with Lloyd Webber and co-lyricist Charles Hart on Aspects of Love (1989).
 He and Lloyd Webber worked with co-lyricist Christopher Hampton on Sunset Boulevard (1993).
+Black collaborated with composer A.R.
+Rahman on the stage musical Bombay Dreams (2002), and re-teamed with Hampton to provide lyrics for Frank Wildhorn's short-lived Dracula, The Musical (2004).
+In 2007, Black was inducted into the Songwriters Hall of Fame.

 Blasel, Karl